 1. Size1.
 Size

 The main benefit of a one-bedroom over a studio is that they tend to be larger and more private.
-This is a huge incentive for couples as it means more space, more storage, and greater comfort.
+This is a huge incentive for couples as it means more space, storage, and comfort.
 By contrast, studios can feel far more cramped, with the close quarters being pretty aggravating and tedious when you have to share it with someone.
-Just ask anyone who’s had to share a room with someone in college!
+Ask anyone who’s had to share a room with someone in college!

-For anyone working from home, a one-bedroom can also make that much easier.
+A one-bedroom can also make that much easier for anyone working from home.
 True, you can work perfectly fine from a studio.
 But being confined to the same surroundings every day can start to wear on you after a while.
-With an extra room, you’ll have much more flexibility for changing your surroundings every so often and creating a barrier between “work-space” and “leisure-space.”
+With an extra room, you’ll have much more flexibility for changing your surroundings often and creating a barrier between “workspace” and “leisure space.”

 2. Price2.
 Price

+It’s almost always cheaper to purchase a studio compared to a one-bedroom.
 But with all that extra space comes a higher price tag.
 In NYC, the price difference between a studio and a one-bedroom can be pretty substantial, even when there isn’t much difference in square footage.
 This can also translate into higher utility bills.
-It’s almost always cheaper to purchase a studio compared to a one-bedroom.
-However, the reduced size of the home needs to be taken into consideration.
-Is it really worth it if you have to upsize to a larger home in less than five years?
+However, the reduced size of the home needs to be considered.
+Is it worth it if you have to upsize to a larger home in less than five years?

 3. Lifestyle3.
 Lifestyle

-Your home will be a reflection of your lifestyle, so it must mirror that correctly.
+Your home will reflect your lifestyle, so it must mirror that correctly.
 Solo buyers who spend most of their time at work or out in the city will find a studio more than adequate for their needs.
 However, this can become a problem when having guests over.
 Your bed will likely serve as part of the seating area, and your personal effects surround them.
 For both you and your guests, this can feel pretty invasive.
-It is not impossible to deal with, but it can be a challenge and severely limits how many people you can have over.
+It is not impossible to deal with, but it can be challenging and severely limit how many people you can have.